MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/performance/performance-developer.md

 ### Endpoint performance

 #### Anti-patterns (don't do this)
 Avoid using standard UI pages to expose as web service endpoints.
-Many things, like FactBoxes, aren't exposed in OData, but will use resources to compute.
+Many things, such as fact boxes, are not returned in web service results, but will use resources to prepare.

 Things that have historically caused performance issues on pages that are exposed as endpoints are: